d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

   </div>
   </tbody>
 </table>
+<div style="font-size: 0.5em;">DISCLAIMER: This distinction is above is a helpful, but rough, one.
+For instance, JavaScript "wrapper" libraries like <a href="http://nvd3.org/">NVD3</a> and <a href="http://trifacta.github.io/vega/">Vega</a> more closely resemble R- and Python-based visualization packages than d3.js.
+R's <a href="http://shiny.rstudio.com/">Shiny package</a> further blurs this distinction.</div>

 As detailed above, each route has its pros and cons, but **both involve learning some computer programming**.
 If you haven't programmed before, then great!
 Making visualizations is a fun way to learn.
 If you have programmed, then learning interactive visualization skills will be even easier.